A mistake sends readers an unintended message that disproportionately,

-YOUR CHALLENGE: Research has shown that a single writing error can cause readers to question the ability and credibility of an organisation.
+Research has shown that a single writing error can cause readers to question the ability and credibility of an organisation.
 Nor is it just the obvious things, like spelling mistakes, missing or repeated words, or incorrect punctuation that we can overlook: we can also fail to spot gaps, omissions and inconsistencies in our logic.
 Unfortunately, when it comes to editing our own writing, familiarity can breed a degree of blindness or obsession!

-OUR SERVICE: As your second, third or even fourth pair of eyes, we can do as little or as much editing as you wish.
+As your second, third or even fourth pair of eyes, we can do as little or as much editing as you wish.
 That includes checking that your contents are coherent and comply with plain English principles; that your formatting is consistent and complies with equality and diversity principles; and that your grammar, spelling and punctuation are all present and correct.

 For academics whose first language is not English, we are also a PRS-approved editor of academic papers.
 The subjects we cover include psychology, psychiatry, philosophy and business.